kylehovey/a-tour-of-haskell/README.md

 * [Algorithm W Step by Step](https://github.com/wh5a/Algorithm-W-Step-By-Step/blob/master/AlgorithmW.pdf) - A short guide on how to build Haskell's type system
 * [Types and Programming Languages](https://www.amazon.com/Types-Programming-Languages-MIT-Press/dp/0262162091) - A great introduction to type systems

-## Running the Presentation

-I built the slides for this presentation using [presenting.nvim](https://github.com/sotte/presenting.nvim).
-If you are running Neovim as your editor, you can install this plugin and run `:Presenting` while `presentation.md` is your active buffer.
-Otherwise, the presentation is just a (verbose) markdown file if you want to peruse the slides.

-## Setting Up Your Environment

-To set up a Haskell Environment to follow along, install [ghcup](https://www.haskell.org/ghcup/) using your package manager of choice.
-I personally recommend using `ghcup tui` to get an interactive UI for installing:

-* `stack` - Your Haskell project management tool.
-Use this to build your project with `stack build` or simply run it with `stack run`.
-* `cabal` - Haskell's library manager, which `stack` uses behind the scenes.
-* `ghc` - The Haskell compiler, which also comes with a repl `ghci` or "[GHC Interactive](https://downloads.haskell.org/ghc/9.10-latest/docs/users_guide/ghci.html)".
-* `hls` - Haskell's language server which integrates with modern IDE's to give you live errors, type hints, and documentation.

-Make sure you not only install (`i`) the versions recommended by `ghcup tui` but also set (`s`) them as the default.

-## Setting Up This Project

-Assuming you have set up your enviroment with `ghcup`, you should be able to `stack build` this project.
-Your IDE should also show you type hints if HLS is properly configured for your IDE.